 Samsung Galaxy S21 Ultra vs iPhone 12 Pro Max: Extreme HDR capabilities

 Thanks to computational photography, HDR has increasingly become a solved issue for smartphones.
-Although some phones are still better than others.
+However, some phones are still better than others.
 Both our handsets take great high dynamic range (HDR) pictures in common situations, as you can see from the first example below.
 Highlights and shadows are well balanced for the most part.
 So far so typical.
 However, once we move into more extreme HDR environments, Samsung’s flagship takes a clear lead.

 The second set of images above are difficult for any camera, but the iPhone 12 fairs rather poorly.
 The phone can’t discern any color or detail from our foreground subject, leaving us with little more than a silhouette.
-The Galaxy S21 Ultra turns to an extreme ISO level to help pick out colors and details in this scene, which also results in a high level of grain at the edges of the image.
+The Galaxy S21 Ultra turns to an extreme ISO level to help pick out colors and details in this scene, resulting in a high level of grain at the edges of the image.
 Still, a little noise is a worthwhile trade-off in this instance.

 We see the same trend manifest in other tricky HDR scenarios, where Samsung captures far more detail in shadows.
 Both phones do a good job balancing the highlights in the image below, but there’s much more to see here.